nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Description

-The addressbook allows the user to `filter` for clients using keywords.
+LeadsForce allows the user to `filter` for clients using keywords.
 This works similar to the `search` but it allows for multiple `filter` to be stacked, which allows for user to look for clients incrementally.

 #### Implementation